-A senior level course containing advanced topics in mathematical and scientific applications.
-Topics vary, but may include partial differential equations, Fourier analysis and boundary value problems, with selected applications in mathematical physics and fluid dynamics
+This course is a continuation of Math 382, Introduction to Applied Mathematics I. It is a senior-level course containing advanced topics in mathematical and scientific applications.
+Topics vary but may include partial differential equations, Fourier analysis and boundary value problems, with selected applications in mathematical physics and engineering.
+The course integrates some applications of partial differential equations with computer activities.